QMSTR/qmstr/doc/Getting-Started.md

 compliance and reproduce test results.
 This tutorial will begin to explain the basics and building blocks of Quartermaster from the perspective of a software developer.
-The CI operator and open source office perspetive will be covered in later articles.
+The CI operator and open source office perspective will be covered in later articles.

 ## Prerequisites